Different Types of EV Batteries Used in Electric Vehicles

 Lithium-Ion Batteries

 In conversations about electric vehicles, the batteries used in electric vehicles are the first topic that comes to one’s mind.
-Lithium-ion batteries for electric cars are in the cars as well, and they resemble more advanced and larger version of smartphone and laptop batteries.
+Lithium-ion batteries for electric cars are in the cars as well, and they resemble more advanced and larger versions of smartphone and laptop batteries.

 What are the disadvantages?
 They are expensive and lose energy easily to extreme temperatures.
 They need a temperature control system for cooling and to safeguard them.
 Most owners of electric cars find the price justified given the many years of usage.